ivan-guerra/programmador.com/content/posts/ncube.md

 {{< video src="/posts/ncube/ncube-demo.mp4" type="video/mp4" preload="auto" >}}

-My biggest takeaway from this project was learning the purpose, concepts, and math behind perspective projection.
-I also enjoyed coming up with a solution to the problem of generating nice-ish looking edges for the cube using a textbook CS approach.
-Amongst the many toy apps I've written, `ncube` is one of my top 5 maybe because crappy 3D graphics have a special place in my heart.
+The biggest takeaway from this project is learning the purpose, concepts, and math behind perspective projection.
+Bonus points for coming up with a solution to the problem of generating nice-ish looking edges for the cube using a textbook CS approach. `ncube` is satisfying to run.
+The crappy 3D graphics are something special.

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [ncube][5].
+The complete project source with build instructions, usage, etc. is available on GitHub under [ncube][5].

 [1]: https://www.youtube.com/watch?v=p09i_hoFdd0
 [2]: https://en.wikipedia.org/wiki/Ncurses